Woman with a Hat: Scandal

 The painting's unusual techniques were not immediately met with praise.
 Of all the entries to the salon, Woman with the Hat drew the largest audience, though most of the attention was not positive.
 According to John Klein, the "bright palette and loose, seemingly haphazard application" drew the most unfavorable attention.
 The piece was deemed infantile, dismissed as madness by audience members and the media alike.

+The apartment of Leo and Gertrude Stein at 27 rue de Fleurus, Paris, c.
+1906, with Femme au Chapeau on the wall.

 Fauvism elicited this response for many of its early viewers.
 However, Matisse and others continued in this new technique, exhibiting together for the first time at the Salon des Indépendants in 1906.
 The centerpiece of this exhibit was another work by Matisse, Le Bonheur de Vivre (The Joy of Life), demonstrating his central role in the beginning of this movement.

 When recalling the polarizing reception of the artwork, Amélie Matisse is quoted as saying, "I am in my element when the house burns down."

+The exhibit (and companion book) Matisse's Femme au chapeau: A Modern Scandal, at the San Francisco Museum of Modern Art 16 May–13 September 2026, recreates the experience of the visitors and critics who first encountered Femme au chapeau (Woman with a Hat) at the Salon d'Automne in 1905.